oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/workshops/freetier/intro.md

 ### About the data:

 We obtained coherent diffraction images generated from cancerous blood samples from East Carolina University.
-Each of these JPG images is labeled with one of three classifications based on the features present in the image.
-The three classifications are: cell, debris, and stripe.
+Each of these .jpg images is labeled with one of three classifications based on the features present in the image.
+The three classifications are: Cell, Debris, and Stripe.

 ### Objectives

 In this workshop, you will:

-* Get familiar with the OCI Console and be able to demo key OCI Vision AI and Data Labeling features with it
+* Get familiar with the OCI Console and be able to demo key OCI Vision AI and Data Labeling features
-* Learn how to leverage the Data Labeling Service and custom code to bulk label a dataset of biomedical images
+* Learn how to leverage the Data Labeling Service and custom code to bulk-label a dataset of biomedical images
 * Train a custom image classification model using the labeled dataset and the Vision AI Service

 ### Prerequisites
 * An Oracle Free Tier, or Paid Cloud Account
-* Assumes that the end-user has full administrative privileges in the tenancy
+* User is either a tenancy administrator, or has access to a tenancy administrator for the *Policy Setup* step.
+    - Note: If you are not a tenancy administrator, begin with Task 1 after the tenancy administrator has assigned permissions in *Policy Setup*, for each Lab
-* Some familiarity with OCI CLI is desirable, but not required
+* Some familiarity with OCI-CLI is desirable, but not required
 * Some familiarity with Python is desirable, but not required

 [Proceed to the next section](#next).

 ## Acknowledgements
 * **Authors**
-    * Samuel Cacela - Staff Cloud Engineer
+    * Samuel Cacela - Senior Cloud Engineer
-    * Gabrielle Prichard - Cloud Solution Engineer
+    * Gabrielle Prichard - Product Manager, Analytics Platform

 * **Last Updated By/Date**
-    * Gabrielle Prichard - Cloud Solution Engineer, March 2022
+    * Samuel Cacela - Senior Cloud Engineer, June 2023